cython/cython/docs/src/userguide/faq.rst

 How do I use a Cython class in a C++ framework?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-See, for example, http://bitbucket.org/binet/cy-cxxfwk/src and http://groups.google.com/group/cython-users/browse_thread/thread/bc007d85b2ccc518 .
+**Answer**: See, for example, http://bitbucket.org/binet/cy-cxxfwk/src and http://groups.google.com/group/cython-users/browse_thread/thread/bc007d85b2ccc518 .

 ----------